iagogaldino/APIWhatsDelsuc/README.md

 # WhatsApp API Documentation

-Esta é uma API RESTful desenvolvida em Node.js com TypeScript que utiliza a biblioteca venom-bot para integração com WhatsApp.
+A RESTful API developed in Node.js with TypeScript using the venom-bot library for WhatsApp integration.

-## 🚀 Tecnologias
+## 🚀 Technologies

 - Node.js
 - TypeScript